Covid-19 update, 14 September 2020

 Some tourist attractions such as castles and museums will be open from mid July with social distancing measures in operation, but please check in advance with any specific places you wish to visit.
 Many attractions may require pre-booking of time slots, and some might not re-open until 2021.

 Unfortunately many large events including Highland Games for 2020 have been cancelled.
 Please check with individual event operators before travelling to attend events.

-From 10 July 2020, it is mandatory to wear a face covering in shops in Scotland.
-(See Scottish Government information).
 Exemptions apply for children under 5 and for those for whom a covering is inappropriate due to health reasons.